-Cambodian Grilled Corn on the Cob with Butter and Mayonnaise Recipe
+Cambodian Grilled Corn on the Cob with Lime Butter and Lemongrass Mayonnaise Recipe

 Soon after Cambodia’s corn harvests, corn is sold as a street food snack in various forms, both savoury and sweet.
-In Cambodian cities such as Phnom Penh, Siem Reap and Battambang, the grilled corn on the cob sold from mobile street food carts in the late afternoon and evening has traditionally either been steamed and served solo or grilled and brushed with a sauce made with coconut milk, fish sauce, sugar, and spring onions.
-This grilled corn with lime butter and lemongrass mayonnaise recipe is another of the Cambodian recipes to learn to cook because it’s my favourite grilled corn on the cob recipe, inspired by the traditional Cambodian grilled corn, poat dot.
+In Cambodian cities such as Phnom Penh, Siem Reap and Battambang, the grilled corn on the cob sold from mobile street food carts in the late afternoon and evening has traditionally either been steamed and served solo or grilled and brushed with a sauce made with coconut milk, fish sauce, sugar, and spring onions..
+Our grilled corn with lime butter and lemongrass mayonnaise recipe is another of our Cambodian recipes to learn to cook and another of my favourite grilled corn on the cob recipes.
+It’s inspired by the simple buttered corn on the cob and the traditional Cambodian grilled corn with tangy creamy sauce called poat dot, above.
 While I’m happy to eat it on its own, it also makes a fantastic side to the dishes in our Cambodian barbecue series, below.

 Cambodian Spicy Roasted Peanuts with Chilli, Kaffir Lime Leaves and Lemongrass